HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf232.md

 === "Containers"
     Helm value properties in HCL DX that were added, removed, or changed for this release are documented in [DX Helm values updates](../dx_helm_values_updates.md#cf232).

-### Language switcher for HCL DX Help Center now available

-=== "Containers"
-    You can now translate the HCL DX Help Center in real-time to two additional languages: German and French.
-To switch languages, click the language switcher dropdown on the top-right corner of any DX Help Center page and select your desired language.

 ### New How-to articles now available